-Why Intelligent People Choose to be Less Social
+Researchers Reveal Why Intelligent People Are Less Social

 Would you rather read a book than go out partying with your friends?
 Would you prefer living in a countryside cabin instead of a crowded city?
 Have you ever hidden when someone rang your doorbell unexpectedly?